thoughtbot/superglue/README.md

 ## BreezyTemplate
-BreezyTemplate is a Server-generated Javascript Response (SJR) templating library based on JBuilder that you use to bulid the props that your container components receive.
+BreezyTemplate is a queryable Server-generated Javascript Response (SJR) templating library based on JBuilder that you use to bulid the props that your container components receive.
 It has support for partials, russian-doll caching, and can selectively render paths of your props tree without executing others.
-It supports most of JBuilder syntax, but it does have a few key differences.
+It supports most of JBuilder syntax, but it does have a few key [differences](#differences_from_jbuilder).

 ### API